SilverbackOssi/humdov-post-feed-api/README.md

    ```
    pip install -r requirements.txt
    ```
+   This will install all required packages including FastAPI, SQLAlchemy, and the requests module needed for tests.

 4. Copy `.env.example` to `.env` and adjust settings if needed

 ## Running the Server